 A. Contact your financial institution to close the account(s) which have been affected.
 Place a fraud alert on your credit reports and review them.
 File a report with your local police department.

-Q. How do I report a compromised, lost, or stolen Kaw Valley State Bank Visa Check Card?
+Q. How do I report a compromised, lost, or stolen Kaw Valley State Bank Visa Chip Debit Card?

 Q. How do I report a compromised, lost, or stolen Kaw Valley State Bank Visa Credit Card?